 The California Baby Body Oil is one of our favorites and a "go-to" for baby massages.
 The packaging states it is free of gluten, oat, soy, dairy, nuts, petrochemical contaminants, and synthetics.
 It also uses cold-pressed vegan oils.
-We think the mild scent (a combination of lavender and clary sage) is soothing, and the oil absorbs well yet provides enough time to massage it into your baby's skin.
+We think the mild scent (a combination of lavender and clary sage) is soothing and relaxing, and the oil absorbs well yet provides enough time to massage it into your baby's skin.

 As one of the most expensive products in our review, this product's price tag is a factor to consider.
 Also, according to California Baby's website, the formula contains French lavender and clary sage essential oils.
-Although these ingredients are likely in small concentration, any essential oil increases the potential for skin irritations.
+Although these ingredients are likely in small concentrations, any essential oil increases the potential for skin irritations.
 Babies' skin may differ regarding sensitivities, so we suggest spot testing before marinating your little one.
 We recommend California Baby to families who don't mind a mild scent and seek an oil for massaging baby into sweet slumber.

 Are you on a budget but don't want to compromise ingredients?
 The Honest Company Organic Body Oil may be a match.
 The formula contains nourishing ingredients, like sunflower, coconut, olive, jojoba, avocado, and tamanu oil to lock in moisture and soften skin.
 The packaging states it is made without silicone, PEGs, mineral oil, fragrances, dyes, and parabens.
 We experienced no issues with its absorption, and the scent is mild and citrus-like, likely because it contains grapefruit peel oil.
 The pump is easy to use (a top we favor), and a little oil goes a long way.